jnurkka/Smart_Delonghi/README.md

 # Smart_Delonghi
- Delonghi Magnifica made smart with a RPi
+ Delonghi Magnifica made smart with a RiP